Post job

 A content specialist's role is to create strategies in developing captivating and engaging content to boost brand awareness and interest in a company.
 Their responsibilities revolve around conducting research and analysis of marketing conditions to identify new opportunities, keeping abreast of the latest trends, producing presentations and progress reports, and creating content through various mediums such as social media and print materials.
 Furthermore, it is essential to coordinate with managers and other content creators, all while adhering to the company's policies and standards.

 Content specialists may earn a lower salary than content managers, but content specialists earn the most pay in the health care industry with an average salary of $69,943.
-On the other side of things, content managers receive higher paychecks in the technology industry where they earn an average of $86,931.
+On the other hand, content managers receive higher pay in the technology industry, where they earn an average salary of $86,931.content specialists earn similar levels of education than content managers in general.
+They're 0.7% more likely to graduate with a Master's Degree and 0.5% more likely to earn a Doctoral Degree.

 A marketing account manager is the point of contact for both accounts and marketing companies.
 You are responsible for establishing contact with new accounts and maintaining strong relations with existing ones.
 This role typically requires you to perform a few tasks, including developing marketing plans and strategies to meet the account's needs, ensuring that the implementation of these strategies runs smoothly, and meeting with representatives to update them on the account's status.
 You may also be tasked to monitor budgets and revenue and explain to clients about cost factors.